 Emmaus House operates as a self-sufficient non-profit.
 Those who live at Emmaus House cover the costs for rent and community living.
 We believe that the financial contribution by each person is an investment into the community rather than simply paying rent or purchasing a service.
 Coordinators live on-site as part of the community to share the cost and provide logistical support for budget management (grocery shopping, supplies, maintenance) and coordination of community life.
 This is an added benefit that is almost unquantifiable!
 If the goal is to live as cheaply as possible, living at Emmaus House may not be the solution for you.
 However, there will be no "set up costs" or "hidden costs" associated with living in this community and it is not more than living on campus.

-Payment*: RENT: including utilities, furnishings, supplies, internet, TV, access to all parts of the house, parking, coordinator's time/support.
+Payment*: These prices are for the 2020-21 academic year and are subject to slight change for the following academic year).
+For summer payment, please contact the coordinators via contact form or phone.
+RENT: including utilities, furnishings, supplies, internet, TV, access to all parts of the house, parking, coordinator's time/support.

 Double room: $2280/ semester (4 months or $570/month)

 Single room: $3080/ semester (4 months or $770/month)

 FOOD & Household Supplies: $1040/semester (4 months or $260/month)

 During the academic year, students must be prepared to pay for their share of the lease agreement in full at the beginning of each semester.
 Other arrangements must be discussed with the coordinators.
 Students are responsible for their own bedding/linens, desk lamps, extension cords, hangers, laundry supplies, and toiletries.

 Lease agreement*: All community members sign a Shared Tenancy Lease Agreement which